BrianKellyCS/Arduino_MIDI_Controller/README.md

 1. Open Reaper.
 2. Go to Preferences > MIDI Devices.
 3. Enable the virtual MIDI port you created in LoopMIDI as an input device.
+4. To fully utilize this Theremin MIDI Controller, ensure you have MIDI instrument plugins and a drum plugin set up in your DAW.
+These plugins will interpret the MIDI signals from the controller and produce the corresponding sounds and rhythms.

 ## Using the Device